codectl/O365-notifications/README.md

 As mentioned, there currently 2 supported notification types in O365: push and streaming.

 As of now, this project relies on Outlook REST Beta API.
-But because this API is now deprecated, a transition to Microsoft Graph API is required.
+But because this API is now deprecated and will be decommissioned, a transition to Microsoft Graph API is required.
 See [this](#Important-note-⚠️) section for more details.

 ### Push notifications